konflux-ci/architecture/ADR/adr-0008-secret-mgmt-for-user-workloads.md

 ## Decision

+### Architecture Overview
-### Terminology
+#### Terminology

-- UploadSecret: A short-lived Kubernetes secret used to deliver confidential data to permanent storage and link it to the RemoteSecret CR.
+- `UploadSecret`: A short-lived Kubernetes secret used to deliver confidential data to permanent storage and link it to the RemoteSecret CR.
-- SecretData: An object stored in permanent SecretStorage.
+- `SecretData`: An object stored in permanent SecretStorage.
 Valid SecretData is always linked to a RemoteSecret CR.
-- RemoteSecret: A CR object that appears during upload and links SecretData + DeploymentTarget(s) + K8s Secret.
-RemoteSecret is linked to one (or zero) SecretData and manages its deleting/updating.
+- `RemoteSecret`: A CRD that appears during upload and links `SecretData` + `DeploymentTarget(s)` + K8s `Secret`. `RemoteSecret` is linked to one (or zero) SecretData and manages its deleting/updating.
-- K8s Secret: What appears at the output and is used by consumers.
+- K8s `Secret`: What appears at the output and is used by consumers.
-- SecretId: A unique identifier of SecretData in permanent SecretStorage.
+- `SecretId`: A unique identifier of SecretData in permanent SecretStorage.
-- SecretStorage: A database eligible for storing SecretData (such as HashiCorp Vault, AWS Secret Manager).
+- `SecretStorage`: A database eligible for storing `SecretData` (such as HashiCorp Vault, AWS Secret Manager).

-### Architecture Overview

 The idea is to introduce a new CR called `RemoteSecret`, which is a Kubernetes representation of the `K8s Secret` that is stored in permanent storage aka SecretStorage.
-This CR contains a reference to the destination, either a Kubernetes namespace or an `Environment`. `UploadSecret` is used to perform an upload to the permanent storage, and is represented as a regular Kubernetes secret with special labels and annotations recognised by the spi-controller.
-Different implementations of SecretStorage can be used, such as AWS Secret Manager or HashiCorp Vault.
+This CR contains a reference to the destination, either a Kubernetes namespace or an `Environment`. `UploadSecret` is used to perform an upload to the permanent storage and is represented as a regular Kubernetes secret with special labels and annotations recognized by the _SPI controller_.
+Different implementations of `SecretStorage` can be used, such as AWS Secret Manager or HashiCorp Vault.

-#### Example: If destination is `Environment`
+#### Example: If the destination is `Environment`
 ```yaml
 apiVersion: v1
 kind: Secret